danielcorin/blog/content/about/about.md

 I'm Dan Corin.
 I'm a software engineer.

-This blog is a journal of my work, thoughts and readings.
+This site is a journal of my work, thoughts, readings and learnings.

 Lately, I'm spending a lot of time experimenting with language models and ways in which they can be applied in production systems today.

+Feel free to reach out if you are interested in connecting or find an error on the site.